e13tech/blog/input/posts/efcore-better-exceptions.md

 # Handling EF Core Exceptions Gracefully: A Cleaner Approach with EntityFramework.Exceptions

 While scrolling through my YouTube feed, a video titled ["Stop Dealing with EF Core Exceptions Wrong!"](https://www.youtube.com/watch?v=QKwZlWvfh-o) caught my attention.
-It highlighted an issue I've seen far too often in projects—overcomplicating our solutions to handle specific errors that seem unavoidable.
-It’s something I’ve dealt with frequently when working with EF Core.
+It highlighted an issue I've seen far too often in projects-overcomplicating our solutions to handle specific errors that seem unavoidable.
+It's something I've dealt with frequently when working with EF Core.

 One key frustration is dealing with SQL Server error codes in Entity Framework.
-When an exception arises, you’re often forced to dig into specific error codes, writing redundant and bloated error-handling logic.
+When an exception arises, you're often forced to dig into specific error codes, writing redundant and bloated error-handling logic.
 This not only clutters your codebase but also increases the risk of missing or improperly handling certain cases.

-The good news is there’s a better way.
+The good news is there's a better way.

 ## The Problem: Handling SQL Server Errors Manually